-Released on September 22, 1944: Range Riders Riddle Racketeering Rats in Red Rock - Tex Ritter helps a town rid itself of gold mine racketeers.
+Released on September 22, 1944: (running time 54 minutes) Range Riders Riddle Racketeering Rats in Red Rock - Tex Ritter helps a town rid itself of gold mine racketeers.

 Directed by Elmer Clifton

-The Actors: Tex Ritter (Tex Haines), Dave O'Brien (Dave Wyatt), Guy Wilkerson (Panhandle Perkins), Patti McCarty (Jane Deering), Harry Harvey (Mr. Merritt), Betty Miles (Mrs. Merritt), I. Stanford Jolley (Bart Kern), Marshall Reed (Rad Kern), Charles King (Pete Haner), Clarke Stevens (Jim Shade), Robert Barron (henchman fighting with Dave), Victor Cox (henchman), Jack Evans (townsman), Herman Hack (henchman), Henry Hall (Rogers), Jack Hendricks (henchman), Lew Morphy (henchman), George Morrell (townsman in the mayor's office), Wally West (barn henchman and wagon driver), Dan White (townsman in mayor's office).
+The Actors: Tex Ritter (Tex Haines, Texas Ranger), Dave O'Brien (Dave Wyatt, Texas Ranger), Guy Wilkerson (Panhandle Perkins), Patti McCarty (Jane Deering), Harry Harvey (Frank Merritt), Betty Miles (Mrs. Merritt), I. Stanford Jolley (Bart Kern), Marshall Reed (Rad Kern), Charles King (Pete Haner), Clarke Stevens (Jim Shade), Robert Barron (henchman fighting with Dave), Victor Cox (henchman), Jack Evans (townsman), Herman Hack (henchman), Henry Hall (Rogers), Jack Hendricks (henchman), Lew Morphy (henchman), George Morrell (townsman in the mayor's office), Wally West (barn henchman and wagon driver), Dan White (townsman in mayor's office).

 Free Download of the old movie Gangsters of the Frontier